This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 11. Edinburgh’s Hogmanay

-If you want a unique New Years Eve look no further than Edinburgh with its three day Hogmanay celebrations taking over the whole city.
+If you want a unique New Years Eve look no further than Edinburgh’s three-day Hogmanay celebrations taking over the whole city.

 Where else in the world is better to sing Auld Lang Syne at midnight?